 Joanne joined the University of Birmingham's School of Engineering (Department of Civil Engineering) in May 2008 to work on the EPSRC-funded research project: Sustainable Regeneration – from Evidence-based Urban Futures to Implementation.
 She is a highly experienced Programme Manager and researcher on cross-disciplinary research in sustainable urban environments (SUE) and has been involved in the high profile, EPSRC-funded SUE programme including SUE1: VivaCity2020, £2.9M; SUE2: Sustainable Regeneration, £3.1M; and the recently-completed programme grant: Liveable Cities, £6.3M.
 In and around these larger projects she has been involved in numerous other urban sustainability-related projects and initiatives, covering issues from crime to soundscapes.

-She was involved in a UK Policy Commission on Future Urban Living and co-authored consultation responses on UK infrastructure (commissioned by Lord Armitt), the UK’s Sustainable Development Indicators (commissioned by defra) and the UK Lane Rental Scheme (commission by the Department for Transport).
+She has a keen interest in developing research outcomes that impact professional practice and policymaking.
+Joanne was involved in the UK Policy Commission on Future Urban Living (Chaired by Lord Shipley) and co-authored consultation responses on UK infrastructure (commissioned by Lord Armitt), the UK’s Sustainable Development Indicators (commissioned by defra) and the UK Lane Rental Scheme (commission by the Department for Transport).